allen-cell-animated/cell-feature-data/README.md

 # For dataset creators:
 ## To create a new dataset:
+#### Option 1: Upload a csv file and use the `create-dataset` python script
+1. Make a branch or fork of this repo
+2. Navigate to `dataset-processor-python` and create the virtual environment if not already created: `python3 -m venv [ENV-NAME]`
+3. Activate the virtual environment: `source [ENV-NAME]/bin/activate`
+4. Install the required packages: `pip install -r requirements.txt`
+5. Run the `create-dataset` script with the path to your csv file: `npm run create-dataset [PATH/TO/CSV]`.
+This will:
+   - Create a new dataset folder under `data` with the same name as the csv file
+   - Process the csv file and create the necessary json files for the dataset
+   - Prompt you in the terminal for additional information about the dataset and update the json files based on your input
+6. Deactivate the virtual environment once finished: `deactivate`

+#### Option 2: Manually create json files within a dataset folder
 1. make a branch or fork of this repo
 2. create a new dataset folder under `data`
     #### Expected files in a dataset directory: